Lane: Effects of lane width

 In urban settings both narrow (less than 2.8 m) and wide (over 3.1–3.2 m lanes increase crash risks.
 Wider lanes (over 3.3–3.4 m are associated with 33% higher impact speeds, as well as higher crash rates.

 Carrying capacity is also maximal at a width of 3.0 to 3.1 m, both for motor traffic and for bicycles.
 Pedestrian volume declines as lanes widen, and intersections with narrower lanes provide the highest capacity for bicycles.
 As lane width decreases, traffic speed diminishes.

 Narrow lanes cost less to build and maintain.
 They lessen the time needed to walk across, and reduce stormwater runoff.

 Lane markings

 A typical rural American freeway (Interstate 5 in the Central Valley of California).
 The yellow line is on the left, the dashed white line in the middle, and the solid white line on the right.
 The rumble strip is to the left of the yellow line.

 Painted lane markings, which designate a single line of vehicles for movement within traffic, vary widely from country to country.
 In the United States, Canada, Mexico, Honduras, Puerto Rico, Virgin Islands and Norway, yellow lines separate traffic going in opposite directions and white separates lanes of traffic traveling in the same direction; but that is not the case in many European countries.

-Lanes on the M5 in Bitain.
+Lanes on the M5 in Britain.

 Lane markings are mostly lines painted on the road by a road marking machine, which can adjust the marking widths according to the lane type.